IV Rank

 This context is essential because raw IV numbers are meaningless without comparison.
 A stock with 40% IV might seem high, but if its 52-week range is 30% to 80%, that 40% translates to an IV Rank of just 12.5% — options are actually very cheap for this stock.
 Conversely, a utility stock at 20% IV with a range of 10% to 25% has an IV Rank of 66.7% — options are relatively expensive for that name.

 Traders typically use IV Rank to decide strategy direction.
 When IV Rank is above 50-60%, conditions favor selling premium because IV is likely to revert toward the mean.
 When IV Rank is below 20-30%, options are cheap relative to history, and buying strategies may offer better value.
 Options Pilot incorporates IV Rank as one of several checks within the Value pillar to give you a complete picture of options pricing.
+Screen stocks by IV Rank on the Options Screener.

 See it in Action